longalexander/jekyll-now/writing/purpose.md

 Another example.

-Case Study: Larry Tesler
+Case Study: Larry Tesler, famous for many contributions to Computer Science including "cut/copy/paste" and modeless text editors.

-Directional Thought e.g. I want to make software simpler
+Directional Thought e.g. "I want to make software simpler."

 vs

-Directly Actionable Insight (Principle) e.g. No modes (if person is working in different modes then that is wrong and has to change.
+Directly Actionable Insight (Principle) e.g. "No modes" (if a person is working in different modes then that is wrong and I will fix that).

 -------------------------